 The transfer agent will not deliver any fractional shares of AAMC common stock in connection with the delivery of AAMC shares pursuant to the Separation.
-Instead, we intend for the transfer agent to aggregate all fractional shares and sell them on behalf of those shareholders who otherwise would be entitled to receive a fractional share.
-These sales will occur as soon as practicable after the Separation Date.
-Those shareholders will then receive a cash payment in an amount equal to their pro rata share of the total proceeds of those sales.
+Instead, the transfer agent will aggregate all fractional shares and sell them on behalf of those shareholders who otherwise would be entitled to receive a fractional share.
+We anticipate that these sales will occur as soon as practicable after the Separation Date.
+Those shareholders will then receive a cash payment, in the form of a check, in an amount equal to their pro rata share of the total proceeds of those sales.
 Any applicable expenses, including brokerage fees, will be paid by us.